natareo/tutorials/jetting.md

 Hoon code; they merely need to reliably produce the same result.
 At the current time, the feasibility of automatic jet verification is an open research question.

+A jet can also solve certain cases efficiently but leave others to the Hoon implementation.
+Per ~master-morzod:

+> Jets can be partial; a `u3w_*` jet interface function takes the entire core as one noun argument and returns a `u3_weak` result.
+If the return value is `u3_none` [distinct from `u3_nul`, `~`], the core is evaluated; otherwise the resulting noun is produced in place of the nock.